alexkohler/prealloc/README.md

 }
 ```

-Note: If performance is absolutely critical, it may be more efficient to use `copy` instead of `append` for larger array sizes.
+Note: If performance is absolutely critical, it may be more efficient to use `copy` instead of `append` for larger slices.
 For reference, see the following benchmark:
 ```Go
 func BenchmarkSize200PreallocateCopy(b *testing.B) {
 	existing := make([]int64, 200, 200)